 I really like this bow motif.
-In case you haven’t run across my other use of these cute AF bows, check out my Easy to Knit Bows Slippers knitting pattern.
+In case you haven’t run across my other use of these cute AF bows, check out my Easy to Knit Bows Slippers and my Bows Fingerless Arm or Wrist Warmers knitting patterns.
 The bows themselves are made as you go and guaranteed to never fall off.
-For convenience, I’ve included the same pictorial showing how you knit them.
-If you’ve already made enough bows to choke a small horse, I have the pattern written in full without all the photos – The Whole Damn Pattern Written Without the Photos.
+For convenience, I’ve included the video showing how you knit them right here on the page.

-If you are enjoying the free patterns, please consider helping out financially by going to my page Help Support My Work.
-If you’re not in the position to make a small donation, please help me out by sharing this pattern with anyone you think may enjoy it.
-I’ve include these handy buttons ?? to make it super easy.
+If you are enjoying the free patterns, please consider sharing this pattern with anyone you think may enjoy it.
+I’ve include these handy buttons ππΌ to make it super easy.
 All you have to do is click!

 Due to the popularity of other PDF’s I’ve been creating, I finally got around to making the downloadable version of this pattern.
 For a minimal cost , you can download the ad free version.
-You can get it directly from this website here – How to Knit a Cute AF Bows Dishcloth.
-If you would prefer to use another online retailer to download from, you can also find and download this pattern on LoveCrafts, Ravelry or Etsy.
+If you would prefer to use another online retailer to download from, you can also find and download this pattern on LoveCrafts, Ravelry, Buy Me A Coffee or Etsy.

 Make sure you check out my other dishcloth patterns on this site.
-You may be interested in checking out: Diamonds Dishcloth (No download available, yet), Bars and Stripes Knitted Dishcloth Pattern, Knit a Simple Dishcloth, and How to Knit a Dishcloth (great for beginners and has a complete how-to video).
+You may be interested in checking out: Diamonds Dishcloth, Bars and Stripes Knitted Dishcloth Pattern, Knit a Simple Dishcloth, and How to Knit a Dishcloth (great for beginners and has a complete how-to video).
 There are other crochet dishcloth patterns on my site, too.

 Things you will need